Students are asked to read these rules carefully.

 Leaving the School Site

-Students are expected to be on site all day unless they sign out in the main office with a member of staff’s permission
+Students are expected to be on site all day unless they sign out in the main office.

-- Driving lessons are permissible during lunch hours or free periods, on production of a note when the course begins.
+- Driving lessons are permissible during lunch hours or free periods.
 Students must sign out when they go.

-- If a student needs to leave school to purchase supplies or do research; they must use the Signing Out book.
+- If a student needs to leave school they must use the Signing Out book.
+This is in the main office.

-- If students are ill and need to go home, they must first report to the Sixth Form Office, complete a form and then parents are contacted.
+- If a student is ill and needs to go home, they must first report to the Sixth Form Office, complete a form and then parents are contacted.

 Cars, Bikes and Motorbikes